Thomas-stac/Thomas-stac/README.md

 <h2>📖 Introduction</h2>

 Welcome to my GitHub portfolio!
 I created this repository to share the various data and analytics projects I have undertaken throughout my career.
-This platform serves as a way to effectively showcase my skills and projects to Staizen, as I am eager to contribute to their mission of enabling enterprise transformation through innovative solutions.
+This platform serves as a way to effectively showcase my skills.

-Staizen's values, such as continuous improvement, adaptability, and collaboration, deeply resonate with me.
-Inspired by these principles, I have curated this portfolio to highlight my dedication, technical expertise, and alignment with their vision.
-My goal is to demonstrate my enthusiasm and readiness to join Staizen as a junior, contributing to their efforts to make organizations 1% better every day.

 ---